Dog breeding is a big responsibility.

 Reputable breeders will proudly show you their dogs health certificates and veterinary care records.

-Reputable breeders will proudly show you their dogs pedigree.
+Reputable breeders will proudly show you the puppies pedigree/lineage.

 Reputable breeders only breed one or a few breed/types of dog they are expert in.